Variation of extremal length functions on Teichmuller space: Introduction

-It turns out that harmonic map theory, which has been successfully used by Wolf \cite{Wolf89} in the study of Thurston compactification and Weil-Petersson geometry, may be useful to study extremal length functions in Teichm\"uller space.
+Harmonic map theory has been successfully used by Wolf \cite{Wolf89} in the study of the Thurston compactification and the Weil-Petersson geometry (see also \cite{SW}, where Scannell and Wolf studied infinitesimal variation of harmonic maps between singular grafted surfaces).
+Our work shows that harmonic maps may be useful to the study of extremal length functions and Teichm\"uller metric.

 In contrast with extremal length, variational formulas for hyperbolic length were throughly studied by Kerckhoff \cite{Kerckhoff83}, Wolpert \cite{Wolpert83,Wolpert87,Wolpert08} and Wolf \cite{Wolf09}.
-The convexity of hyperbolic length was used to solve the Nielsen realization problem \cite{Kerckhoff83,Wolpert87}.
+The convexity of hyperbolic length was used to solve the famous Nielsen realization problem \cite{Kerckhoff83,Wolpert87}.
 The estimates of Weil-Petersson gradient and Hessian of hyperbolic length are important in the study of Weil-Petersson curvature expansions and geodesic flow \cite{Wolpert10, BMW}.